mozerpol/NotesFromLearning/FPGAsForDummies/README.md

 ### Chapter 1 <a name="1"></a>
 **ASSP** - Application-specific standard product - is an integrated circuit that implements a specific function which can be used in many differend apps for many people.
 As opposed to ASICs that combine **a collection of functions and are designed by or for one customer**, so in case of ASIC or FPGA you can exactly the hardware you need, instead of having to use the ASSP, all your competitors are using.

+In very simple words, what is FPGA purpose - it's a semiconductor device on which the function can be defined after manufacturing.

+ASIC vs. ASSP - An application-specific integrated circuit (ASIC) is an integrated circuit composed of electrical components, such as transistors, capacitors, and resistors then is customized for a particular use.
+Application-specific standard products (ASSPs), on the other hand, are ICs that are dedicated to a specific application market and sold to more than one user in contrast to ASICs, which are designed for, and sold to, a single customer.